 A safe and orderly society relies on the integrity of its judges and magistrates.
 The Massachusetts Governor's Council approves Governor Charlie Baker judicial nominations, evaluating judicial candidates much like the US Senate Judiciary Committee.
 As a Governor's Councillor, Rich Baker will screen potential judges for fairness and integrity, assuring that the nominees will follow the laws of the Commonwealth and judicial precedent.
 The Governor's Council also approves parole decisions and commutations of sentences.
 As a member of the West Newbury Board of Assessors, Rich Baker fought to maintain fair tax assessments amongst the taxpayers in West Newbury.
 As a Governor's Councillor, Rich will continue those same principles of integrity and fairness in the evaluation of judges and parole decisions.

-Rich Baker is endorsed by Governor Charlie Baker, Essex County Sheriff Frank Cousins, State Representative Lenny Mirra, Boston Herald, Lowell Sun, and the United Puerto Rican Political Action Committee.
+In his 2016 race, Rich Baker was endorsed by Governor Charlie Baker, Essex County Sheriff Frank Cousins, State Representative Lenny Mirra, Boston Herald, Lowell Sun, and the United Puerto Rican Political Action Committee.
 2018 endorsements will come out later in the campaign season.

 A candidate for the people

 Richard Baker is a unique candidate for the Massachusetts Governor's Council for the Massachusetts 5th Governor's Council District with a diverse background.
 He is an inventor of Ethernet and Web technologies, a small business owner, an Intellectual Property Licensing Executive, and a Software Engineer.
 He is a member of the West Newbury Board of Assessors and has served on the Pentucket Regional School Committee (PRSC).
 Rich ran for Congress in 2008.